nathan-nery/nathan-nery/README.md

-I like solving big problems.
+I like solving big problems.<br>
-I'm a Full-Stack Developer.
+I'm a Full-Stack Developer.<br>
-That's pretty much it!
+That's it.